Interior Clarity: High CRI Lighting for Leather Restoration

 The "6500K Trap" in Interior Detailing

 A common mistake in detailing bay design is the over-reliance on 6500K "Cool White" lighting.
 While 6500K can feel brighter, it often carries a heavy blue spectrum bias.
-Based on common patterns from customer support and warranty feedback, we observe that high blue-spectrum light can make yellowish organic stains on white or cream leather nearly invisible.
+Based on common patterns from customer support and warranty feedback (observed in high-volume repair shops), high blue-spectrum light can make yellowish organic stains on white or cream leather nearly invisible.
 For interior clarity, a 5000K "Daylight" source provides a more balanced spectrum that reveals both protein-based stains and dye transfer without the blue-wash effect.

 Modern car showroom with concrete walls and wood-floor, suspended modular LED hexagon lights arranged in a grid; cool-white, high-CRI illumination ideal for retail display, garages or decorative shop lighting and product-focused interiors.